jcolag/entropy-arbitrage/2020-02-20-trek-m-women.md

  > **KIRK**: Mister Walsh, I'm convening a ship's hearing on your actions.
 Mister Spock will supply you with any legal information you may need for your defense.

-Starship captains would appear to have some judicial authority, suggesting a legal system using something like [circuit courts](https://en.wikipedia.org/wiki/Circuit_court) in at least the Earth colonies.
+Starship captains would appear to have some judicial authority, suggesting a legal system using something like {% wiki Circuit_court|circuit courts|en %} in at least the Earth colonies.
 And knowing that, it's seems possible (even likely) that most colonies don't have the resources for their own judicial systems.
 In turn, this might bolster the description of the *Enterprise* made in [*Charlie X*]({% post_url 2020-01-16-trek-charlie %}) that it's "like a whole city in space, Charlie, over four hundred in the crew of a starship," in that many colonies are smaller.
 After all, a community with more than a handful of people can easily appoint their own judges or arbitrators.

 Sulu also very deftly calls out the sexism in the episode.